tenforwardconsulting/subspace/README.md

 ```

-Further, you can use the extremely command to create a local copy of `config/application.yml`
+You can also use this command to automatically create a local version of `config/application.yml` based on the template and encrypted secrets for a specific environment.

     # Create a local copy of config/application.yml with the secrets encrypted in secrets/development.yml
     $ subspace vars development --create

-This can get you up and running in development securely, the only thing you need to distribute to new team members is the vault password.
-Grab it from a teammate and put it into `config/provision/.vault_pass`
+This can get you up and running quickly in development securely.

-NOTE: application.yml should be in the `.gitignore`, since subspace creates a new version on the server and symlinks it on top of whatever is checked in.

 ## Procedure for updating on projects